Select Page

 From Jerusalem, ISRAEL, Holy Land

-*Comes with 5ml Bottle of Our Ancient Red Ink (not pictured)
+*Comes with a 5ml Bottle of our Ancient Red Ink (not pictured)

-This Listing is for One Pen Chose Color in Drop-down Menus
+This Listing is for One Pen.
+Choose Color in the Drop-down Menus.

-GLASS PEN, Murano Glass Pen, Italian Glass Pen, Dip Pen, Writing Set, Glass Fountain Pen, Gift for Writer, Writers Gift, Caligraphy Pen
+GLASS PEN, Murano Glass Pen, Italian Glass Pen, Dip Pen, Writing Set, Glass Fountain Pen, Gift for Writer, Writers Gift, Calligraphy Pen.

 Because the pen is glass and therefore breakable, we do not recommend this for young children.